Abstract painter Helen Frankenthaler dies at 83

-Frankenthaler was just 23 when she completed "Mountains and Sea" in 1952, inspired by the landscapes of Nova Scotia and the first of her works with the dripping and staining technique that would give rise to a school of abstraction called Color Field.
+Frankenthaler was just 23 when she completed the "Mountains and Sea" in 1952, a painting inspired by the landscapes of Nova Scotia and the first of her works to employ the dripping and staining technique that would give rise to a new school of abstraction called Color Field.

 Writing in The New Criterion about a retrospective of her work in 2009, managing editor James Panero called it "an iconic painting that forever secured her place in the history of art.
 It ... at once defined Frankenthaler's style and changed the visual texture of abstract painting."

-The painting, now at the National Gallery of Art in Washington, "built on the achievements of Jackson Pollock with its poured paint and rolled-out canvas - but it also outdid Pollock," Panero wrote.
+The painting, which can be seen at the National Gallery of Art in Washington, D.C., "built on the achievements of Jackson Pollock with its poured paint and rolled-out canvas -- but it also outdid Pollock," Panero wrote.

 Frankenthaler was born on December 12, 1928, in New York City.
 Her background was one of privilege relative to many of her artistic contemporaries: her father was Alfred Frankenthaler, a New York State Supreme Court judge.